tnahs/easel/docs/getting-started/creating-your-site.md

 Note that under `menu` we have a single item with the attribute `links-to` set to `my-page`.
 This is a path relative to the `pages` directory referring to the `my-page` directory we just created.

-!!! note

-    A menu items `links-to` attribute always requires a path relative to the `pages` directory.

 ## Configuring the `page.yaml`

 !!! info